eudavi-learn/uploader-image/README.md

 Using [Figaro](https://github.com/laserlemon/figaro):

-See [config/cloudinary.yml](https://github.com/Davigl/uploader-image/blob/master/config/cloudinary.yml) and set with cloudinary settings.
+See [config/cloudinary.yml](https://github.com/Davigl/uploader-image/blob/master/config/cloudinary.yml) and set with your cloudinary settings.

 ### Initialize the database